Search

 • Developing responses to the city’s violent crime problem, Greater St. Louis Inc. and the Regional Business Council relied on recommendations from CCJ’s Violent Crime Working Group in advocating for a regional strategy, including setting an annual homicide reduction goal of 10%.

-• Our Veterans Justice Commission is working with the Second Chance Business Coalition, Business Roundtable, Society for Human Resource Management, JPMorgan Chase and other private sector experts to develop a sample policy to boost hiring of veterans who’ve been involved in the justice system.
+• The CCJ Veterans Justice Commission worked with the Second Chance Business Coalition, Business Roundtable, Society for Human Resource Management, JPMorgan Chase and other private sector experts to craft and promote a model corporate policy to boost hiring of veterans who’ve been involved in the justice system.

 Membership and Engagement